Selection Sort

 }

-As you know, all Turing-complete languages are equivalent.
-Can the Object-Oriented pattern be transferred to a Functional Programming language?
+As we know, all Turing-complete languages are equivalent.
+Is it possible to transfer the Object-Oriented pattern to the Functional programming language?

-You can, for the experiment, let’s take the FP language for the web called Elm.
-There are no classes in Elm, but there are Records and Types, so the following records and types are involved in the implementation:
+For the experiment, we can take the FP language for the web called Elm.
+Elm does not have classes, but it does have Records and Types, so the following records and types are involved in the implementation:

-• Expression – enumeration of all possible language expressions (Expression)
+• Expression – an enumeration of all possible expressions of the language (Expression)

 • Context – a record that stores the state of the application (Context)

-• Functions that implement the Interpret(context) methods – all the necessary functions that implement the functionality of Terminal, Non-Terminal expressions
+• Functions implementing Interpret(context) methods – all necessary functions implementing the functionality of Terminal, Non-terminal expressions

-For example function that implements the interpretation for the entire set of possible expressions on Elm:
+An example of a function implementing interpretation for the entire set of possible expressions in Elm:

 case input.expression of